 A DIY pedicure at home is so easy that you may decide to turn it into a regular ritual.
 Here’s how to do it.

-Step 1: Remove all chipped nail polish, anklets, toe rings if you have any of these.
+Remove all chipped nail polish, anklets, and toe rings if you have any of these.
 If your nails are

-If you’re confident and you have the equipment, you might like to buff your toenails.
+If you’re confident and you have the equipment, you might like to combine a foot massage with an indulgent at-home massage too.

 Can I paint my nails when I’m done with a DIY pedicure?